wlgys8/UnitySVN/README.md

 # UnitySVN
- This is a Unity SVN GUI Plugin.Before using this plugin, *UnityShellHelper* should be import first.
+ This is a Unity SVN GUI Plugin.Before using this plugin, *UnityShellHelper* should be imported first.

  It's still in developing.